Booster Draft

 In Booster Draft, each player registers any young hero card from the set and the cards that they have drafted.
 A player’s card-pool includes every card that they’ve drafted, and any number of token-rarity cards from the set.
 Any non-token card removed from the token-slot of a booster is not legal to include in a player's card-pool, including expansion-slot, cold-foil, extended-art, legendary, fabled, and non-young-hero cards (depending on the set being drafted).

-Token-rarity cards include weapons for each hero, and Cracked Baubles, but may also include equipment (e.g. Helio’s Mitre) and/or other deck-cards (e.g. Pheonix Flame).
+Token-rarity cards include weapons for each hero, and Cracked Baubles, but may also include equipment (e.g. Helio’s Mitre) and/or other deck-cards (e.g. Phoenix Flame).
 If a player cannot construct a 30-card minimum deck from the cards they have drafted, they add Cracked Baubles to their deck until the number of cards in their deck is at least 30.
 Token-rarity cards are typically pooled together after opening packs so players can use the cards they need for their card-pools.

 A player can only start the game with a card from their card-pool if the card’s class/talents are a subset of the hero’s class/talents (e.g. a Light talent card can only be included if the hero has a Light talent).
 Generic cards can be used with any hero.